salamanoureldean/Asymmetric-Information-Impact/README.md

 - `socialVisualization_config.json`

-Configuration generators (Python scripts) for each scenario are available in the `generators/` directory if you need to create custom configurations.
+Configuration JSON generators (Python scripts) for each scenario are available in the `generators/`

 ## Web Viewer Visualization